dk1242/dk1242.github.io/_posts/2025-05-14-Rendering-1M-spheres-1.md

 // and use 6 vertices for glDrawArrays glDrawArrays(GL_TRIANGLES, 0, 6);
 ```
-But with EBO, we just need to declare all our unique traingle vertices and then create another array which will determine the sequence of those vertices to form a triangle.
+But with EBO, we just need to declare all our unique triangle vertices and then create another array which will determine the sequence of those vertices to form a triangle.
 ```cpp
 float vertices[] = {
     0.5f,  0.5f, 0.0f,